 Browsing 70 - 80 results of 197 programs for subject - Astronomy/Space Science

+In the southern hemisphere, the sun's shadow moves around the dial in the opposite direction, so if clocks had been invented there, our watches would move the other way.
+UC Berkeley astrophysicist Bill Holzapfel takes us on a tour of the South Pole Telescope and explains how it is unlocking the secrets of the Universe.
+We tour the NOAA Atmospheric Research Observatory at the South Pole where scientists are monitoring carbon dioxide levels, CFCs, solar radiation, and the ozone hole.
+In this program, learn about meteorite hunting in Antarctica with Ralph Harvey who leads the Antarctic Search for Meteorites program (ANSMET).
+We speak with glaciologists Slawek Tulaczyk and Jake Walter, who study ice-sheet dynamics.
 Join us as we talk to scientists working with IceCube, a neutrino telescope buried in the ice under the South Pole.
 We speak to Robin Bell from the AGAP (Antarctic Gamburtsev Province) expedition.
 This is the first systematic study of our planet's last unexplored mountain range.
 This webcast was our first this season, and we had some technical difficulties.
 An interview with Isabel Hawkins, Co-director/Research Astronomer, UC Berkeley Space Sciences Laboratory; Co-director, NASA Sun-Earth Connection Education Forum.

 When astronomer Isabel Hawkins began exploring the astronomical work of Native Americans, their knowledge broadened